psychok7/django-yadpt-starter/README.md

 =============================================================================

 For Staging and Production Environments, a [Let's Encrypt](https://letsencrypt.org) Certificate is generated using [Certbot](https://certbot.eff.org).
-In this instance, Certbot is uses the `--webroot` plugin which creates a temporary file in `WEBROOT_PATH/.well-known` to validate correct ownership of your domain after which it will generate a certificate and place it in `/etc/letsencrypt/live/DOMAIN`.
+In this instance, Certbot uses the `--webroot` plugin which creates a temporary file in `WEBROOT_PATH/.well-known` to validate correct ownership of your domain after which it will generate a certificate and place it in `/etc/letsencrypt/live/DOMAIN`.

 Before building and starting your staging or production containers you need to ensure that: